What is a sponsor?

 Controller defaults

 Some local branches are controlled by a parent organization -- for example, a city party branch controlled by the national party.
-The chapter can store controller details that pre-fill when applicable:
+The sponsor can store controller details that pre-fill when applicable:

 - Controller name